Dick Strawbridge: Personal life

-Strawbridge married Brigit A. Weiner in 1982, with whom he has two children.
+Strawbridge married Birgit A. Weiner in 1982, with whom he has two children.
 The couple separated in 2010.
 He has two additional children with Angela Newman (born 7 April 1978; known as Angel Adoree), founder of The Vintage Patisserie, whom he married in November 2015.
-She had founded the Vintage business in London about ten years earlier; it was relocated to the couple's chateau in the Pays de la Loire region of, France in 2015.
+She had founded the Vintage business in London about 10 years earlier; it was relocated to the couple's château in the Pays de la Loire region of France in 2015.

 Strawbridge was awarded an Honorary Doctorate of Science from Plymouth University in 2010.

 Dick with James Strawbridge (celebrity chef son) are the authors of Preserves, a book in the "Made at Home" series published by Mitchell Beazley in 2012.